 They can make a massive difference if your birth support person is unsure of what to do, or if they will cope.

-You need encouragement in labour and not sympathy.
-Sympathy, stress or anxiety is what our family members or friends tend to default to when seeing us in pain.
+You need encouragement in labor and not sympathy.
+Sympathy, stress, or anxiety is what our family members or friends tend to default to when seeing us in pain.

-Our partners may also just want to ‘fix’ our pain for us, because they don’t realise that the pain is normal.
+Our partners may also just want to ‘fix’ our pain for us because they don’t realize that the pain is normal.